-During the 2022-2023 school year, Highlands High School will implement a new bell schedule which provides students with a 30-minute lunch along with eight academic periods.
-In addition, time between classes is reduced to three minutes while class periods are increased to 42.
-Beginning this year, students can view their lunch period on their daily schedule.
+During the 2023-2024 school year, Highlands High School will follow a bell schedule provides students with a 30-minute lunch with eight academic periods separated by four minutes for class changes.
+Students can view their lunch periods on their schedule.

-For the 2022-23 school year, the high school building will be open at 7:15am.
+For the 2023-24 school year, the high school building will be open at 7:15am.